 Tech Features - Sidecut

 Sidecut is the arching shape that the outer rails of the board take from the wide points near the nose and tail toward the narrow point in the middle of the board.
 Sidecut dictates the board's turning functionality along with the personality of a snowboard.
-All CAPiTA boards are made with one of four sidecuts.

 A true progressive sidecut consists of two or more radii blended together to accommodate the three stages of a turn.
 They provide easy turn initiation, while offering greater control and stability throughout the turn, and maximum power when exiting.